General terms & conditions

 7.3.
 The Translator does not assume any liability for damage which arises from errors or compliance failures (i.e. data security breaches) in the sphere of influence of DeepL.

 8.1.
 Unless agreed otherwise, payment must be made to the bank account specified by the Translator within 30 calendar days of the date when the invoice is issued.
 The Translator is entitled to demand an appropriate down payment.
 Clients who are domiciled abroad may be requested to pay the full price for the translation ordered in advance.

 8.2.
-If the Client enters into payment default, the Translator is entitled to withhold any documents provided in relation to the translation (e.g. manuscripts to be translated) which would have to be returned after the completion of the translation.
+If the Client enters into payment default, the Translator is entitled to withhold any documents provided in relation to the assignment (e.g. manuscripts to be translated) which would have to be returned after the completion of the assignment.
 In the event of payment default, the Translator is entitled to demand default interest at the rate of 12% p.a..

 8.3.
-If the Client fails to comply with the payment terms agreed between the Client and the Translator, the Translator is entitled to suspend work on any translations in progress until the Client restores compliance with the payment terms agreed.
-This also applies to translations for which a fixed deadline for delivery has been agreed (see Clause 4.1).
+If the Client fails to comply with the payment terms agreed between the Client and the Translator, the Translator is entitled to suspend work on any assignments in progress until the Client restores compliance with the payment terms agreed.
+This also applies to assignments for which a fixed deadline for delivery has been agreed (see Clause 4.1).

 8.4.
 The suspension of work pursuant to Clause 8.3 does not give rise to any legal claims on the part of the Client and does not prejudice the Translator in her rights in any way.

 9.1.
 The Translator must keep all the information, data and knowledge about the business- and trade secrets of the Client or the Client’s client(s) of which it gains knowledge before and during the assignment (referred to hereinafter as the “Confidential Information”) strictly confidential.
 This applies regardless of whether the Confidential Information is marked as confidential or not.